 . . .

 d.
-Standards Action; other known American National Standards were examined with regard to harmonization and if conflict or duplication exists, there is documented in the PINS Deliberation Report(s) a compelling need for existence of the conflict and/or the duplication in the standard; . . .
+Standards Action; other known American National Standards were examined with regard to harmonization and if conflict or duplication exists, there is documented in the PINS Deliberation Report(s) a compelling need for existence of the conflict and/or the duplication in the standard; [Presumably, the ASD promoting the complained of standard authors the PINS Deliberation Report and will argue for or provide grounds for the duplication or conflict.
+What opportunity is there for the complainant to file a supplementary report which becomes part of the reportable record also?
+If ANSI is to be the final arbiter of disputes between ASDs over duplication or conflict, shouldn’t ANSI be provided with both sides of the dispute?

+. . .

 g. the standards developer provided the following or evidence thereof:

 . . .

-5. a declaration that good faith efforts were undertaken to resolve alleged conflicts and/or duplications with other American National Standards or candidate ANS’ that have been announced previously in Standards Action;
+5. a declaration that good faith efforts were undertaken to resolve alleged conflicts or duplications, or both, if applicable, with other American National Standards or candidate ANS’ that have been announced previously in Standards Action; [and if resolution was not obtained, a disclosure of the specific unresolved conflicts or duplications?]

 . . .

-The BSR shall not approve standards that conflict with or duplicate existing American National Standards unless good faith efforts have been undertaken and/or there is a compelling need.. . .
+The BSR shall not approve standards that conflict with or duplicate existing American National Standards unless good faith efforts have been undertaken and there is a demonstrable compelling need.
+[We recommend both criteria be met].

+. . .

 Proposed for inclusion in the ANSI ExSC Operating Procedures rather than the ANSI Essential Requirements